yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 5. Click the "Save" button to save the changes

 ## 3. Edit profile information
+From step 3 to 7, you can write your personal information one by one.
 Edit the multilingual configuration files to update your profile information.

 ### Edit English configuration file